memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 We see here that the amount of time spent in the `mandel` function increases with every iteration.
 To convert cycles to seconds we simply divide by our clock frequency. e.g. `38298322` cycles works out to ~23ms at 168MHz.

+> Note: libopencm3 has APIs to use the cycle counter already implemented:
+> `dwt_enable_cycle_counter` and `dwt_read_cycle_counter`.
+I chose to implement
+> them myself to make it easier to reproduce for those who do not use the
+> library.

 # Closing